miohtama/capitalgram/posts/captable-management-software-comparison.md

 ## ShareWorks

 ShareWorks is backed by no one else but the famous investment bank Morgan-Stanley.
-ShareWorks tout itself as "Equity Management Solutions" and they offer startup packages.
+ShareWorks touts itself as "Equity Management Solutions" and they offer startup packages.

 [However ShareWork pricing is not public.](https://www.shareworks.com/shareworks-private-editions/) Might well call the page "Talk to sales" instead of "Pricing" if you fail to display any actual prices.